Space architecture: In space

-Mir was a 'modular' space station.
+Mir was the first true 'modular' space station.
 This approach allows a habitat to function before assembly is complete and its design can be changed by swapping modules.

 The challenge of getting anything at all to space, due to launch constraints, has had a profound effect on the physical shapes of space architecture.
-All space habitats to date have used modular architecture design.
-Payload fairing dimensions (typically the width but also the height) of modern launch vehicles limit the size of rigid components launched into space.
+All space habitats to date have either been launched as a unit or have used modular architecture design.
+Payload fairing dimensions of launch vehicles limit the size of rigid components launched into space.
 This approach to building large scale structures in space involves launching multiple modules separately and then manually assembling them afterward.
 Modular architecture results in a layout similar to a tunnel system where passage through several modules is often required to reach any particular destination.
 It also tends to standardize the internal diameter or width of pressurized rooms, with machinery and furniture placed along the circumference.
 These types of space stations and surface bases can generally only grow by adding additional modules in one or more direction.
 Finding adequate working and living space is often a major challenge with modular architecture.
-As a solution, flexible furniture (collapsible tables, curtains on rails, deployable beds) can be used to transform interiors for different functions and change the partitioning between private and group space.
-For more discussion of the factors that influence shape in space architecture, see the Varieties section.
+As a solution, flexible furniture units have been used to transform interiors for different functions and change the partitioning between private and group space.

 Eugène Viollet-le-Duc advocated different architectural forms for different materials.
 This is especially important in space architecture.
 The mass constraints with launching push engineers to find ever lighter materials with adequate material properties.
 Moreover, challenges unique to the orbital space environment, such as rapid thermal expansion due to abrupt changes in solar exposure, and corrosion caused by particle and atomic oxygen bombardment, require unique materials solutions.
 Just as the industrial age produced new materials and opened up new architectural possibilities, advances in materials technology will change the prospects of space architecture.
 Carbon-fiber is already being incorporated into space hardware because of its high strength-to-weight ratio.
 Investigations are underway to see whether carbon-fiber or other composite materials will be adopted for major structural components in space.
 The architectural principle that champions using the most appropriate materials and leaving their nature unadorned is called truth to materials.